 Risk Assessment Impact and management of risk, commentary 2022 Liquidity and refinancing risk Likelihood: Consequence: The liquidity risk refers to the borrowing requirement that can be covered by refinancing or new borrowing in a strained market scenario.
 The risk is deemed to be medium as the property industry is capital-intensive and requires a functioning capital market.
 Accordingly, access to financing via banks and the capital market is of considerable significance for us.
 In the autumn of 2022, high pricing in the bond market pushed the property sector towards more secured bank financing.
 We work with a number of alternative sources of financing and seek extended fixed-term maturities and an even maturity structure.
 Long-term credit facilities, with fixed terms and conditions, and revolving credit facilities have been signed with lenders to reduce the liquidity risk.
 Renegotiations are always initiated well in advance.
 The objective is to eliminate maturities within the next 12 months.
-Any issues that may arise are identified at an early stage through our long-term relations- hips with our financial backers, built on mutual trust.
+Any issues that may arise are identified at an early stage through our long-term relationships with our financial backers, built on mutual trust.
 Moody's credit rating of Baa2, negative outlook, is evidence of confidence and stable access to capital market financing over time.
 Given the high margins in the bond market, we took the decision to replace bond maturities with bank financing in the autumn.
 Fabege's good and long-standing relationships with the Nordic banks give us access to capital.
 The average fixed-term maturity period at year-end was 4.7 years (4.9) and available undrawn facilities amounted to SEK 7.3 bn (3.4).
-Interest rate risk and valuation of fixed-income derivatives Likelihood: Consequence: The fixed-rate period is based on the estimated interest rate trend, cash flow and capital structure in accordance with the company's finance policy.
+Interest rate risk and valuation of fixed-income derivatives Likelihood: Consequence: Interest rate risk refers to the risk that changes in market interest rates will impact our borrowing costs.
+Interest expenses comprise our single largest cost item.
+The risk is considered to be medium, as changes in market rates in the long term can have a significant impact on interest expenses.
+Fixed-income derivatives are measured at market value and changes in value impact profit and loss.
+The fixed-rate period is based on the estimated interest rate trend, cash flow and capital structure in accordance with the company's finance policy.
 We use financial derivatives, primarily in the form of interest rate swaps.
 Bond issues at fixed rates are also used to a limited extent.
 New fixed-income derivatives are preferably subscribed for with long maturities, in order to spread risk and ensure cash flow in the long term.
 The derivatives portfolio is valued based on external data.
 The fixed-rate term of the loan portfolio was about 2.7 years (3.7) at year-end.